emsifa/evo/README.md

 ## Motivation

-Defining input and output types in head part of a function will trigger your brain to specifies input and output before writing its logic.
+Defining input and output types in a head of a function will trigger your brain to specifies input and output before writing the logic.
 So when it comes to write logic, you know exactly what you have, where it comes, and what to return.

-Also, by defining input and output type like this, not only you and your teammate would easily read the specifications.
+Also, by defining input and output type in this way, not only you and your teammate would easily read the specifications.
 Machines too.
 That is why Evo can provide some amazing features such as auto validation, auto casting, live swagger documentation, mocking API, etc.

 ## Features